salama/object-machine/README.md

 ### Outline

-The book starts by outlining the subject, also in context of previous work and defining design goals for the machine.
+The book starts by outlining the subject, also in context of previous work and by defining design goals for the machine.

 The second part is about the actual object machine, it's parts and instructions.
 Then we go on to map this to an abstraction of current hardware, the register machine.
 And the last part is about a concrete implementation on a version of the most common cpu today,